 I guess the downside of this recipe is that it only makes 9 giant brownies.
 Or that could be a benefit depending on the situation.
 I have not tried to double or triple this recipe.

-- 5 oz unsweetened baking chocolate cut into pieces
+- 5 oz unsweetened baking chocolate, chopped (140 grams)

 - 2 teaspoons vanilla